Companies that use Hinge Health

 All employee well being Hinge Health

-Hinge Health We detected 1,010 customers using Hinge Health, 116 companies that churned or ended their trial, and 15 customers with estimated renewals in the next 3 months.
-The most common industry is Hospitals and Health Care (8%) and the most common company size is 10,001+ employees (38%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Hinge Health We detected 1,015 companies using Hinge Health, 124 companies that churned, and 18 customers with upcoming renewal in the next 3 months.
+The most common industry is Hospitals and Health Care (8%) and the most common company size is 10,001+ employees (37%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login